jadeja-mohitrajsinh/KidsCraft/README.md

 ### 📚 Learn and Create

 Explore the educational content section to learn about different art forms.
 Enhance your skills and become a master crafter!

+### 💬 Chatbot KidGemini

+Chatbot for slove questions and get feedback.

 ### Upcoming
 <hr>